 The first dose

-The COVID-19 vaccines currently authorized by the FDA that require two shots use messenger RNA (mRNA) to help replicate an immune response.
+The COVID-19 vaccines currently authorized and approved by the FDA that require two shots use messenger RNA (mRNA) to help replicate an immune response.
 This is not a weakened or inactive form of the virus.
 Instead, this vaccine teaches the cells in our bodies how to make an antibody against the “spike protein,” which is needed for the virus to enter the cells and cause infection.

 The mRNA vaccine helps your immune system recognize the virus shouldn’t be there and prompts it to make antibodies that fight against the spike protein of the virus.
 This means the virus cannot enter the cells and the infection is prevented.
 Within two weeks, your body learns how to protect itself against future infection.
 The first shot helps build up that protection.